Lithium Deficiency Syndrome

 A tolerance or use of a substance that one's ancestors had less or no exposure to must necessarily develop rapidly.
-In other words there has to be a species wide mechanism to quickly adapt genetically, or a species would bump into lots of death zones as it expanded.
+In other words there has to be a species wide mechanism to quickly adapt genetically, or an early pre human, geographically isolated species would have bumped into lots of death zones as it expanded.

 Also, it's clear that nutritious and toxic substances are on a flexible continuum. what is 'toxic' or 'nutritious' depends to some extent on a creatures recent evolution.
 For example, birds are not affected by capsaicin, chili pepper, the way mammals are http://www.thepipettepen.com/spice-is-nice-for-birds/

 So, at this point item 'g' "exposure to heavy metals and environmental toxins" in the initial list of autism causes above looks like it might be important.

 But autism is often diagnosed in children, so item 'd' "being born to older parents" might also be an important clue.
 Older parents will generally have had more exposure to all substances, including toxins, than younger parents, and item 'a' "having an immediate family member with autism" indicates the children 'caught' something from a parent.
 Older parents' dna would probably tend to adapt more quickly than younger parents too.
 A child living with their parents has little reason to adapt dna generally, and little information available for such adaptation.
 As a person gets older they get more exposure to new substances, more information to input.